 During the fourth quarter of fiscal year 2021, the Company entered into an agreement to sell the AMTC Facility in connection with its previously announced back-end facility consolidation plan.
 The AMTC Facility met the criteria to be classified as held for sale, and the Company was required to record these assets at the lower of carrying value or fair value less any costs to sell based on the agreed-upon sales price.
-The sale of the AMTC Facility is expected to close within the calendar year, subject to government approvals in Thailand and customary closing conditions.
+The sale of the AMTC Facility closed in August 2021 upon receipt of the necessary government approvals in Thailand and customary closing conditions.